Merzasphor/MWSE/docs/source/apis/table.md

 ### `table.traverse`

-This function is used to iterate over values and its subtables in the table.
+This function is used to iterate over a graph-like table.
+You can specify the key of the subtable that contains the child nodes.

 Each "node" is an object with a children table of other "nodes", each of which might have their own children.
 For example, a sceneNode is made up of niNodes, and each niNodes can have a list of niNode children.
 This is best used for recursive data structures like UI elements and sceneNodes etc.